John Purvey: Biography

 Wycliffe's disciples were called Lollards; a name perhaps derived the medieval Dutch word meaning "to mutter".
-This reflected the Dutch's views on worship through their reading of the Scripture.
+This may have reflected a Lollard's practice of vocal reading of the Scripture.
 The most important group of Lollards were a group of knights who were a part of the king's court.
 Sir William Neville, Sir John Montague and Sir William Beachamp were a part of this group and had the support of the Black Prince and his younger brother John of Gaunt, reflecting the tradition of noble anticlericalism.

-At Lutterworth, Purvey, with Wycliffe's concurrence, revised the 1382 English translation of the Bible, originally done by Wycliffe and Nicholas of Hereford.
-The primary purpose of the revision was to make the translation more accessible as well as comprehensible.
-The 1382 translation was a verbatim rendering of the Vulgate and had little consideration for the differences between the Latin and the English, making the version confusing.
-Purvey described his time translating with Wycliffe; he said that each worked on their manuscripts at opposite ends of a table with an inkwell shared in the middle.
-Purvey worked separately from Wycliffe, never writing a word for him despite Wycliffe's palsied arm.